routingbyexample/routingbyexample.github.io/_posts/2015-11-21-an-introduction-to-component-router.md

 ]).catch(err => console.error(err));
 {% endhighlight %}

+That's it.
+We have now activated Component Router.
+But we haven't passed it any instructions yet.
+So let's do that now.

 ## Configure the routes

 Now that Component Router has been loaded, we need to tell it which routes we want to map to which components.